mattgogerly/monzo-credit-card-pot-sync/README.md

 - Connect all of your credit card providers to keep your pot up to date
 - **Support for joint Monzo accounts:** Seamlessly sync funds from both personal and joint accounts

+### Extended Logic for Credit Card Providers
+We've introduced enhanced processes for certain credit cards, such as American Express and Barclaycard, where pending transactions are considered.
+This ensures your Monzo pot always has enough funds to match your latest (including pending) card balance.

+### Cooldown Logic
+We employ a cooldown mechanism whenever the pot unexpectedly drops below the card balance without new spending.
+This logic applies to all configured credit accounts (including multiple cards) and works seamlessly with both personal and joint Monzo accounts.

+There are four main scenarios:
+1. Card balance increases (new spend): The pot is topped up to match the new card balance.
+2. Pot balance exceeds card balance: We withdraw the excess from the pot.
+3. Pot balance is below the card balance with no new spend (suspected direct pot payment):
+   - We trigger a cooldown period to wait for the final card balance to settle.
+   - If the cooldown expires but the card balance remains higher than the pot, the difference is deposited automatically.
+4. Override spending mode: If override is enabled and the card balance increases during cooldown, we still deposit the new difference immediately, leaving the original shortfall to be resolved once the cooldown ends.

+Example:
+1. Your card shows £200, pot has £100.
+2. Without new transactions, pot suddenly dips to £90 => triggers cooldown.
+3. During cooldown, you spend more => card goes to £110 => override logic deposits £20 to match that extra spend (bringing pot to £110).
+4. Cooldown stays active for the original shortfall.
+If, by cooldown’s end, the pot is still under the card balance, we deposit the difference.

 ## Installation

 1. Clone the repository: